kekoawong/wu-epistemic-advantage/README.md

 ## Questions

 ### Agent Choice - Updating Beliefs
-This is the code for updating beliefs after the new evidence is calculated
+This is Wu's code for updating beliefs after the new evidence is calculated
 ```py
 P_i_E = [[0 for _ in G.nodes()] for _ in G.nodes()]